corkiejp/corkiejp.github.io/ATProtocolHandler/readme.md

 If on mobile you don't need access to the Chrome Extension you can just share the link to my main PWA.
 Other websites/utilise also provided away to copy the urls.

+## Latest Improvements

+Still waiting on chromestore review for an ealier submitted update.
+But in the manual instal method I now have enabled coping/activating AT URL links popup, in Bluesky, Deer and Klearsky.
+It works differently on Klearsky due to how the site is scripted, there is a popup that opens automatically when You look at any post.
+If this is annoying choose to turn it on/off in browser extension settings by choosing to activate/deactivate on extension click only.

+Additional keyboard shortcut for Post and Feeds on Bluesky and Deer.
+Press '**alt+C**' to open my ATProtoViewer when looking at a post/feeds.

 ## Instructions